dotnet/docs-maui/docs/user-interface/layouts/custom-layout.md

 }
 ```

-The overall effect is that when the app renders a <xref:Microsoft.Maui.Controls.Grid> it will use the custom layout manager to ensures that the <xref:Microsoft.Maui.Controls.Grid.RowDefinitions> for the <xref:Microsoft.Maui.Controls.Grid> includes enough rows to account for each `Grid.Row` attached property set in a child view.
-This ensures that the following <xref:Microsoft.Maui.Controls.Grid> displays correctly, without setting its <xref:Microsoft.Maui.Controls.Grid.RowDefinitions> property:
+Then, when the app renders a <xref:Microsoft.Maui.Controls.Grid> it will use the custom layout manager to ensure that the <xref:Microsoft.Maui.Controls.Grid.RowDefinitions> for the <xref:Microsoft.Maui.Controls.Grid> includes enough rows to account for each `Grid.Row` attached property set in child views:

 ```xaml
 <Grid>